micmejia/bible-dump/AMPC/1 John/1 John 2.md

-Whoever says he is in the Light and [yet] hates his brother [Christian, [^h]born-again child of God his Father] is in darkness even until now.
+Whoever says he is in the Light and [yet] hates his brother [Christian, born-again child of God his Father] is in darkness even until now.